From low-rank retractions to dynamical low-rank approximation and back: Conclusion

 \section{Conclusion}

-This work contributes to strengthening the connection between retractions and numerical integration methods for manifold ODEs and in particular DLRA techniques.
-In particular, we show the so-called unconventional integration scheme~\cite{unconventionalIntegrator} defines a second-order retraction which approximates up to high-order terms the orthographic retraction.
+This work contributes to strengthening the connection between retractions and numerical integration methods for manifold ODEs and especially DLRA techniques.
+In particular, we show that the so-called unconventional integration scheme~\cite{unconventionalIntegrator} defines a second-order retraction which approximates up to high-order terms the orthographic retraction.
 It remains an open question whether the same observation can be made for the recently proposed parallelized version of KLS~\cite{ceruti2023parallel}.

 We also derive three numerical integration schemes expressed in terms of retractions and showcase their performance on classic problem instances of DLRA.
 The derivation and the numerical results show that the methods can achieve second-order error convergence with respect to the time integration step.
 However, the methods have shown mixed results.
-While the AFE and the ARH schemes exhibit instability in the presence of large normal components of the ambient vector field, the RH scheme appears more resilient to this aspect.
-On the other hand, the occurrence of small singular values in the approximation had no apparent effect on the performance of AFE but for the RH and ARH methods, small singular values may explain occasional deviations from the expected second-order convergence behavior.
+While the AFE and the APRH schemes exhibit instability in the presence of large normal components of the ambient vector field, the PRH scheme appears more resilient to this aspect.
+On the other hand, the occurrence of small singular values in the approximation had no apparent effect on the performance of AFE but for the PRH and APRH methods, small singular values may explain occasional deviations from the expected second-order convergence behavior.
+We observe that the PRH scheme delivers similar performance, both with respect to computational time and accuracy, compared to its existing counterpart, PRK2.
+However, the high-order accelerated version, APRH, is found to be less favorable compared to analogous schemes such as PRK3.
+This is largely due to the additional computational cost incurred by the Weingarten map.